 All staff members participate in a continuous program of professional learning.
 The district works to ensure that all staff has training and professional opportunities relative to their area of instruction, grade level and specialization.
-New staff members are supported through facilitators and building mentors, and receives a week of orientation prior to the commencement of the school year.
+New staff members are supported through facilitators and building mentors, and receive a week of orientation prior to the commencement of the school year.
 Sweetwater School District Number One utilizes Public School Works an online training program specifically developed to address each of the personnel training components mandated by federal and state agencies.
-The district also requires all Certified staff to complete a Professional Development Plan (PDP).
-The PDP details a personal plan for each employee created by the employee with a goal focused on his or her own growth and professional development.
-Each employee meets with the building administrator to approve the plan at the beginning of the year.
-The employee and administrator meet again at the end of the year to evaluate the effectiveness of the plan and work completed as a result.
+The district is providing professional development throughout all school in the work of PLC and the Rtl process.
+Overland will continue to participate in these trainings and ensure that our staff is knowledgeable and ready to make instructional decisions based on student data.
+Overland staff will also participate in Virtual teaching training in order to make sure they have the tools necessary to facilitate a solid online classroom in which students can succeed.